Flag

 Economy

-Vanuatu's economy is heavily dependent on subsistence agriculture and tourism, making it susceptible to external shocks like natural disasters and global economic changes.
-With a lower-middle income status, agriculture, particularly copra and kava, supports about 65% of the population, while the country faces challenges such as high public debt and inflation.
-Despite these issues, there are signs of economic recovery, with a projected real GDP growth rate of 2.21% in 2023.
+Vanuatu's economy is heavily dependent on subsistence agriculture and tourism, which exposes it to vulnerabilities from external shocks like natural disasters and global economic changes.
+The country, classified as lower-middle income, relies significantly on agricultural products such as copra and kava, supporting around 65% of its population, while facing challenges like high public debt and inflation.
+Despite these economic hurdles, Vanuatu is witnessing a post-pandemic recovery with a projected GDP growth rate of 2.21% in 2023, and its investment climate is bolstered by its tax haven status, although concerns about political stability and governance persist.

 Floating Section Image